Alex Bowman: Hendrick Motorsports (2016–2027)

-2024: Winless streak broken

 Bowman started the 2024 season by finishing second to teammate William Byron at the 2024 Daytona 500.
 He broke an 80-race drought by winning at the Chicago street race on wet tires after a late-race pass on Joey Hand and held off a charge by Tyler Reddick who was on the faster slicks.
 Bowman entered the 2024 NASCAR playoffs as the twelfth seed.
 On September 20, Bowman scored his fifth career Cup Series pole for the playoff race at Bristol the next evening.
 This is his first pole since the 2016 Fall Phoenix race that is not for a Daytona 500.
 Through the Round of 16, Bowman earned 120 points, the most of any driver, and advanced to the Round of 12.
 At the Kansas fall race on September 29, Bowman continued his hot start to the playoffs by winning Stage 2, his first stage win of the season, and earning the fourth-most points in the race.
 Bowman finished 18th at the Charlotte Roval and would have advanced to the Round of 8, but he was disqualified after his car failed post-race inspection for not meeting minimum weight.
 As a result, Joey Logano, who would have been eliminated, advanced.
 Bowman finished the season ninth in the final point standings.